ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/layer-config.md

 The url where the layer definition and data should be loaded from.

 - ESRI type layers will be an ArcGIS Server rest endpoint.
-Feature layers must target the layer endpoint.
+Feature layers and Table layers must target the layer endpoint.
 - WMS layers will be the WMS server url.
 - WFS layers will be the server dataset url (i.e. something that returns GeoJSON).
 - File type layers will point to a web hosted file, or an empty string if the `rawData` property is provided.
 Relative paths are supported.
+Data layers in file formats also apply.
 - OSM layer is an empty string.

 ```js